manbaritone/OpenHPC-Installation/16_GROMACS-2024.2.md

 GROMACS (GROningen MAchine for Chemical Simulations) is a high-performance molecular dynamics simulation software.
 It is primarily designed for simulating the interactions between molecules in complex systems, such as biological macromolecules, polymers, and non-biological systems.

+GROMACS was initially developed in the early 1990s at the University of Groningen in the Netherlands by the research group led by Herman Berendsen.
+The primary motivation was to create a software package for simulating molecular dynamics, particularly for biomolecular systems.
+The first versions of GROMACS were focused on biochemical molecules and were written in the Fortran programming language.
+The software aimed to efficiently simulate molecular systems using the GROMOS force field.

 Ref: https://www.gromacs.org